Youngzt998/ziteng.yang.github.io/index.md

 - [**Naive-Airdrop**](https://github.com/Youngzt998/Naive-Airdrop): an application for encrypted file synchronization between PC and Android under the same wi-fi, implemented in **2019**.

-  (Both my first project using Java and first practical project for real life.)
+  (My first practical project for real life; it also helped my learn Java programming languages for the first time)

 - [**Re-implementation of *deque* and *map* of  C++ Standard Template Library (STL)**:](https://github.com/Youngzt998/Re-implementation-of-deque-and-map) Re-implement the data structure *deque* (using Block List) and *map* (using AVL Tree) of C++ Standard Library, simulating most of their original designed functions, implemented in **2018**.

-  (My first project of programming.)
+  (My first course project of computer science)